 Known simply as the munchies, extreme appetite can somewhat be a side effect that comes with indicas because of how it induces an insatiable kind of hunger that will force you to empty your refrigerator in an instant.
 The reason for this is that the THC found in an indica strain affects the part of the brain that controls hunger and satiety.
 As such, you are tricked into thinking that you are hungry even though your body is not actually hungry.
 This is why indica strains are often used medicinally to treat eating disorders.
 In some cases, this side effect can also be a good thing for recreational users who do not mind binging during a weekend.

 It is scientifically proven that THC in high doses can actually trigger anxiety and other similar types of conditions due to how this chemical compound affects the receptors in the brain that are responsible for anxious thoughts.
 But, in moderate doses, the THC in indicas are actually known to calm you down.
 And because indicas have higher CBD levels, they are less likely to cause anxiety as it is known to combat and neutralize the anxiety-inducing effects of THC.

 Dry mouth and eyes

-One of the more common side effects associates with marijuana in its entirety is dryness in both the mouth and the eyes.
+One of the more common side effects associated with marijuana in its entirety is dryness in both the mouth and the eyes.
 This is because the THC interacts with the cannabinoid receptors that are responsible for producing saliva as well as the watery substance in your eyes.
 As such, it is important that you keep yourself hydrated when using cannabis if you want to avoid dehydrating yourself.
-This side effect is also the reason why people who are under the effects of marijuana have eyes that have turned red due to dehydration or lack of moisture.
+This side effect is also the reason why people who are under the effects of marijuana have eyes that turn red due to dehydration or lack of moisture.